shipyardapp/Shipyard-Documentation/docs/how-tos/fleets/duplicate-fleet.md

 :::

 ### Step 2 - Edit the Duplicate
-While the Fleet has been successfully duplicated, we recommend editing the new Fleet to make a few adjustments before moving on.
+While the Fleet has been successfully duplicated, it is only differentiated from the original by random digits appended to the end of the name.
+We recommend making a few adjustments before moving on.

 1. Click on the new Fleet's name to open it.
 4. Decide on a new Fleet name.